 Lavender farms can be found in various parts of Washington State.
 The largest cluster is on the northeast corner of the Olympic Peninsula, near the town of Sequim and the surrounding Dungeness Valley.
 This area is widely known for premium lavender.
-Visitors come from around the world to experience the beauty of this fragrant valley during lavender harvest season.
+Visitors come from around the world to experience the beauty of this fragrant valley during the lavender harvest season.

 Known as “America’s Provence” after the famous region in France, the Dungeness Valley also has an ideal climate for growing lavender.
-Located in the rain shadow of the Olympic Mountains, these farms enjoy abundant sunshine and low rainfall (17 inches per year–about the same as Los Angeles).
+Located in the rain shadow of the Olympic Mountains, these farms enjoy the abundant sunshine and low rainfall (17 inches per year–about the same as Los Angeles).

 The following Washington lavender farms are family-owned.
 They make a great day trip or weekend getaway for those who live in the Seattle-Tacoma metro area.
 While lavender blooms in mid-summer, the area is also a destination for hiking, bird watching, waterfalls, history, wine tasting, and more.